Hack23/cia-compliance-manager/docs/architecture/SECURITY_ARCHITECTURE.md

 ### Current Status

-Black Trigram does not use AWS infrastructure:
+CIA Compliance Manager does not use AWS infrastructure:

 - **🚫 No AWS Services**: Frontend-only application
 - **🚫 No IAM**: No AWS identity management needed